 Some people do have to do the splits for their job – professional ballet dancers and gymnasts, for instance.
 And some people have a natural flexibility from birth.
 But if you’re not in that category, forget about that extreme flexibility.
 It’s not necessary or even good for us.
 Do you think cavemen did the splits?
 It’s not necessary or advisable for humans except for that tiny percentage of us who are acrobats or professional dancers.

 Of course we want our muscles to be supple.
 We want agility.
 But what we really need is functional flexibility like when you want to file your toe nails.
 I remember when my dad was in his 80’s, there was no way in hell he could reach his feet to put on his shoes and socks.
 He wasn’t even close.
-That is functional flexibility.
-So that you can do the things the human body is meant to do.
-Walk, run and jump.
-Crouch down, climb and reach.
+That is functional flexibility – being able to do the things the human body is meant to do.
+Walk, run and jump, crouch down, climb and reach.

 I work with clients my age or older all the way into their 80’s.
 I don’t have anyone in their 90’s yet but I’m waiting!
 As my friend and teacher, Shari says, the point of exercise is to create an environment in your body where muscles function naturally, as intended.
 Yes!

-This is my focus in how I teach Pilates.
+This is my focus in how I teach Pilates now.
 I want you to be able to do the things you want, without pain, for the rest of your life.
-You’re not doing a teaser or the star or mermaid for the Instagram picture.
-You do those exercises so that you can, fill in the blank – keep up your love of trail running into your old age.
-Swing the golf club without pain in your lumbar spine.
-Pick up your two year old grand baby or get down on the ground to play with them.
+You’re not doing a teaser or the star or mermaid for the Instagram picture (Guilty:/) You do those exercises so that you can, fill in the blank – keep up your love of trail running into your old age, swing the golf club without pain in your lumbar spine, pick up your two year old grandbaby or get down on the ground to play with them.